-- If your child has a learning disability, do your best to support them and work with their educators to help them succeed in school.
+- If your child has a learning disability, do your best to support them and work with their educators and/or a counselor to help them succeed in school.

 1. ADHD.
 Morrison says this is the most pervasive learning disability she sees.
 “Students with ADHD often lack focus, impulse control, or the ability to stay still for long.
 Conversely, students with ADD can stay still for long periods of time and maintain control of their impulses, but they still struggle to pay attention.”